-Kelly-Moore Enviro-Cote Paint, an interior acrylic semi-gloss enamel featuring low odor and low VOC.
+We bought Kelly-Moore Enviro-Cote Paint, an interior acrylic semi-gloss enamel featuring low odor and low VOC.
 The paint is designed to be applied in occupied environments (schools, hospitals, offices, etc.) where strong odors released by solvents and other raw material components of paint coatings are a concern.
 It contains less than 15 grams of VOCs per liter (to be low VOC, it must contain less than 200 grams per liter).

 The following afternoon we had painted our dark entryway, and we were really pleased with the paint coverage.
 By that evening the paint was dry, there was no paint odor, and, for the first time ever, we didn't have to leave all the windows open and have multiple fans running for the next 24 (or more) hours.
 And we're not worrying about all the offgassing that usually happens for even longer than that.

 We paid about $30 for a gallon of Kelly-Moore Enviro-Cote Paint.